jericson/jericson.github.io/_posts/2021-04-30-developer_advocate.md

 of my father-in-law.
 We have plans to fix the jank.

 Anyway, the problem is likely the result of harmonic resonance in the flexible gas line.
-It's a common problem for natural game appliances such as fireplaces, fire pits and tankless heaters.
+It's a common problem for natural gas appliances such as fireplaces, fire pits and tankless heaters.
 One solution is to use a flex line that has alternating ridge patterns which break up the flow enough to avoid an annoying whistle.